clearlinux/clear-linux-documentation/source/clear-linux/concepts/telemetry-about.rst

 Next steps
 **********

-To put this concept into practice, refer to :ref:telem-guide.
+To put this concept into practice, refer to :ref:`telem-guide`.